korlibs/docker-wine-openjdk-gradle-kotlin-native/README.md

 is a small script that you to run a headless wine inside the container to test cli windows application you can place it along the gradlew_win script to run your generated programs without having to install wine in your host.

+## `./gradlew_wine`

+If you have WINE installed, and the oraclejdk or openjdk installed, you can use `gradlew_wine`.
+It will run faster.

+You can also place symbolik links from your `.wine` prefix `.gradle`, `.m2`, `.konan` to your user's host folder to be able to reuse artifacts.